PHX2600/The-Archive/forum/General Discussion/1441 - Diaspora.md

 Posted by **Valveritas** on Wed October 19th, 2011 03:14:12 PM

-Wow, I came across a work around for logging into gmail and youtube separately that someone had worked out, but they've recently &quot;fixed&quot; it.
+Wow, I came across a work around for logging into gmail and youtube separately that someone had worked out, but they've recently "fixed" it.

 --------------------------------------------------------------------------------

 Posted by **PHLAK** on Thu October 20th, 2011 10:17:03 AM

-[quote=&quot;CultLeadr&quot;:3w12l830]Wow, I came across a work around for logging into gmail and youtube separately that someone had worked out, but they've recently &quot;fixed&quot; it.
-I'd just like to say again: [b:3w12l830]this crap is so retarded[/b:3w12l830].[/quote:3w12l830]
+[quote="CultLeadr":3w12l830]Wow, I came across a work around for logging into gmail and youtube separately that someone had worked out, but they've recently "fixed" it.
+I'd just like to say again: **this crap is so retarded**.[/quote:3w12l830]

 The problem is that you're trying to use the system in a way it is explicitly NOT designed.
-And ,while I know we're all &quot;hackers&quot; and love to go against the grain, when you're using a web service like Google, they set the rules.
+And ,while I know we're all "hackers" and love to go against the grain, when you're using a web service like Google, they set the rules.

 --------------------------------------------------------------------------------

 Posted by **Automated Penguin** on Thu October 20th, 2011 11:29:54 AM

-[quote=&quot;PHLAK&quot;:ec3kwg6g][quote=&quot;CultLeadr&quot;:ec3kwg6g]Wow, I came across a work around for logging into gmail and youtube separately that someone had worked out, but they've recently &quot;fixed&quot; it.
-I'd just like to say again: [b:ec3kwg6g]this crap is so retarded[/b:ec3kwg6g].[/quote:ec3kwg6g]
+[quote="PHLAK":ec3kwg6g][quote="CultLeadr":ec3kwg6g]Wow, I came across a work around for logging into gmail and youtube separately that someone had worked out, but they've recently "fixed" it.
+I'd just like to say again: **this crap is so retarded**.[/quote:ec3kwg6g]

 The problem is that you're trying to use the system in a way it is explicitly NOT designed.
-And ,while I know we're all &quot;hackers&quot; and love to go against the grain, when you're using a web service like Google, they set the rules.[/quote:ec3kwg6g]
+And ,while I know we're all "hackers" and love to go against the grain, when you're using a web service like Google, they set the rules.[/quote:ec3kwg6g]

 Hackers will find a way.

-[img:ec3kwg6g]http&#58;//i248&#46;photobucket&#46;com/albums/gg166/mourning_lemon/jeff_goldblum_2&#46;jpg[/img:ec3kwg6g]
+[img:ec3kwg6g]http://i248.photobucket.com/albums/gg166/mourning_lemon/jeff_goldblum_2.jpg[/img:ec3kwg6g]

 --------------------------------------------------------------------------------